 Knowing from where the behavior stems makes coping with it more possible.

 So what has handwriting got to do with the Olympics, you might ask?

 Well, nothing directly, however Olympic athletes are obviously very good at setting their goals and keeping on going until they reach them and how you set and achieve your goals (or not!) shows clearly in your writing.

 And the goood news is, if you don’t already have them, you can get them.

-When I analyze writing for clients there are two things they always want to know.
+How to be a success through handwriting: when I analyze writing for clients there are two things they always want to know.

 “What are me negative traits?”